Merchant Cash Advance: Benefits, Drawbacks, Alternatives

 This repayment method can be helpful if you have uneven sales patterns and want to know exactly how much you’ll need to repay each day or week.

-Merchant cash advance rates are fees typically expressed as a factor rate.
-MCA companies usually charge a factor rate anywhere from 1.1 to 1.5.
+The fees are typically expressed as a factor rate.
+MCA lenders usually charge a factor rate anywhere from 1.1 to 1.5.
 This is the number that your total advance amount will be multiplied by to determine the total cost of your loan.

 For example, if you have a factor rate of 1.5 and borrow $10,000, your total loan cost will be $15,000.